simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 Because edges contain points that can change over time, edge points need to be stored in a stream, much like we do the node points.
-If each node has its own stream, then the child edges for the node could be stored in the same stream.
+If each node has its own stream, then the child edges for the node could be stored in the same stream as the node as shown above.
 This would allow us to traverse the node tree on startup and perhaps cache all the edges.
 The following subject can be used for edge points: